 \subsection{Representation Analysis}

-\textbf{Key Representation Analysis.}In the Key representation space (see Figure \ref{fig:tsne-semantic-analysis}), the compression tokens (orange) of SAC and EPL are distributed relatively close to the context tokens (blue), while the compression tokens of 500xCompressor are clearly separated from the context tokens.
+\textbf{Key Representation Analysis.} In the key representation space (see Figure \ref{fig:tsne-semantic-analysis} up), the compression tokens (orange) of SAC and EPL are distributed relatively close to the context tokens (blue), while the compression tokens of 500xCompressor are clearly separated from the context tokens.
 This discrepancy arises from the architectural design of each method.
-Specifically, although the positional IDs of 500xCompressor's additional compression tokens are contiguous, their semantics are not aligned, leading to a complete separation in the Key space.
-In contrast, EPL modifies the positional IDs of its additional compression tokens to share the same rotational angle (RoPE) as the original context tokens, thereby reducing the distance between them.
-However, in SAC, the anchor tokens are directly embedded within the original context, and their representations maintain close semantic ties with the context tokens from the outset, naturally preventing significant representational divergence.
+EPL modifies the positional IDs of its additional compression tokens to share the same rotational angle (RoPE) as the original context tokens, thereby reducing the distance between them; without such modifications, 500xCompressor compression tokens do not align with context token key representations.
+In SAC, the anchor tokens are directly embedded within the original context, in consequence their representations maintain close semantic ties with the context tokens.

-\textbf{Value Representation Analysis.} In the Value representation space (see Figure \ref{fig:tsne-semantic-analysis}), the anchor tokens of SAC are uniformly distributed across all regions with the Value representations of the context tokens, without forming independent sub-clusters.
-This suggests that SAC's anchor embedding strategy allows for compressed Value representations that more closely match the distribution of the original Value space.
-In contrast, although EPL's compression tokens also overlap with the context tokens, their distribution is less complete than SAC's: they appear relatively sparse in the core regions and show a slight clustering tendency at the boundaries.
-This indicates that EPL's Value representations still exhibit a degree of semantic shift relative to the original Value space, which is even more pronounced in the 500xCompressor.
+\textbf{Value Representation Analysis.} In the value representation space (see Figure \ref{fig:tsne-semantic-analysis} bottom), the anchor tokens of SAC are uniformly distributed across all regions with the value representations of the context tokens, without forming independent sub-clusters.
+This suggests that SAC's anchor embedding strategy allows for compressed value representations that more closely match the distribution of the original value space.
+In contrast, although EPL's compression tokens also overlap with the context tokens, they overlap less than SAC's: the compression tokens appear relatively sparse in the core regions and show a slight clustering tendency at the boundaries.
+This indicates that EPL's value representations still exhibit a degree of semantic shift relative to the original value space, which is even more pronounced in the 500xCompressor.